 - MEP numbers to be cut from 751 to 705 after Brexit

-- 46 of the 73 UK seats freed up by Brexit available for possible EU enlargement
+- 46 of the 73 UK seats freed up by Brexit to be held in reserve for possible pan-European lists and EU enlargement

-- 27 UK seats to be shared out among 14 under-represented EU countries
+- Remaining 27 UK seats to be shared out among 14 under-represented EU countries

-The European Parliament should shrink from 751 to 705 MEPs when the UK leaves the EU, whilst leaving room for possible new countries joining in the future.
+The European Parliament should shrink from 751 to 705 MEPs when the UK leaves the EU, to make room for EU-wide electoral lists, say Constitutional Affairs MEPs.

-Besides reducing Parliament’s size from 751 to 705 elected representatives, a proposed re-distribution of seats, approved by the Parliament as a whole on Wednesday, would also place 46 of the 73 UK seats to be freed up by Brexit in a reserve.
+Besides reducing Parliament’s size from 751 to 705 elected representatives, a proposed re-distribution of seats, approved by the Constitutional Affairs Committee on Tuesday, would also place 46 of the 73 UK seats to be freed up by Brexit in a reserve.

-Some or all of the 46 seats in the reserve could then be reallocated to new countries joining the EU or preserved to keep the institution smaller.
+Some or all of the 46 seats in the reserve could then be reallocated to new countries joining the EU and/or pan-European electoral lists.
+The other 27 former UK seats would be distributed among the 14 EU countries that are currently slightly under-represented.

 New allocation of seats among 27 member states

-The remaining 27 British seats should be re-distributed among the 14 EU countries that are slightly under-represented, to even out current inequalities in their representation in the House, say MEPs.
+The remaining 27 British seats ought to be re-distributed among the 14 EU countries that are slightly under-represented, to even out current inequalities in their representation in the House, says the committee.

-They also stress that this allocation would apply only if the UK actually leaves the EU.
-Otherwise the current arrangements would stay in place until further notice.
+MEPs also stress that this allocation would apply only if the UK actually leaves the EU.
+Otherwise the current arrangements would stay.

-Now that this legislative initiative has been approved by the full House, it will be put to the European Council (EU heads of state or government) for a unanimous decision, and then returned to Parliament for a final yes/no vote.
-The composition of the European Parliament for 2019-2024 is one of the topics expected to be debated by EU leaders during the informal EU summit later in February.
+Once this legislative initiative has been approved by the full House, it will be put to the European Council (EU Heads of state or governments) for a unanimous decision, and then returned to Parliament for a final yes/no vote.
+The plenary vote is scheduled for the February session in Strasbourg.

 According to Article 14(2) of the Treaty on European Union, the number of Members of the European Parliament cannot exceed 750, plus the President.
-It also requires representation to be “degressively proportional”, with a minimum threshold of 6 members per member state, and states that no member state is to be allocated more than 96 seats.
+It also provides for representation to be “degressively proportional”, with a minimum threshold of 6 members per member state, and that no member state is to be allocated more than 96 seats.

 In simplified terms, “degressive proportionality” should meet two requirements:

-- no smaller state shall receive more seats than a larger one, and
+- no smaller state shall receive more seats than a larger state,

 - the population/seats ratio shall increase as population increases, before rounding to whole numbers.